nyuvis/partial_dependence/README.rst

 Plotting clustering of partial dependence
 ****************************************

-Following we will show the pipeline of function works.
+Following we will show the pipeline of functions works.
 Please refer to the inline documentation of the methods for full information.

 Initialization
 ##############